WhereSoftwareGoesToDie/retcon/docs/design/design.md

 data.
 Once constructed, an `Entity` can be passed to a handler (see below) which implements the I/O, user interface, etc.

+# Handlers

+The handlers are responsible for implementing the external interface to the system.
+Each handler takes an `Entity` as a parameter along with some implementation specific additional parameters.

+Handlers will use a simple database-backed task queue to decouple their interface from the processing which will take a while.
+Depending on the rate limiting for some of the data source systems, it may be necessary to do crazy things to coordinate access between different data sources which interact with the same external system.

+## Snaplet Handler

+Initially the only handler will be the Snap Framework snaplet which implements a basic RESTful web API and user interface.

+The basic interface will look something like:

+- `GET /v1/:entity_name/:id?page=:n` to view history.

+- `POST /v1/:entity_name/:id` to initiate a new update.

+- `GET /v1/:entity_name/:id/:n` to inspect a past change.

+- `POST /v1/:entity_name/:id/update` to manually apply one or more unmerged changes.

+Putting the API version number into the path is terrible, but the other solutions are also terrible while this, at least, is also easy.